STAN-UAntwerp/robpy/README.rst

 SciPy.

 The project was started in 2023 by Tim Verdonck, Jakob Raymaekers, Thomas Servotte, Sarah Leyder & Thomas Decorte at the University of Antwerp and imec IDLab.
-The project is currently maintained by a the same team and distributed under MIT license.
+The project is currently maintained by the same team and distributed under MIT license.

+Documentation is available at https://robpy.readthedocs.io/en/latest/